bilalyusuf973/Movie-Recommendation-System/README.md

 # Movie-Recommendation-System

-Developed a highly accurate and efficient movie recommendation system utilizing Machine Learning algorithms and Data Analysis techniques.

-The system utilizes a large database of movie metadata, including user ratings, movie genres, and production details, to deliver highly personalized and relevant suggestions.
+A movie recommendation system is a software application that uses algorithms to recommend movies to users based on their preferences.
+A movie recommendation system aims to help users find movies they are likely to enjoy.

-Used the Cosine Similarity algorithm to find similarities among all other movies.
+Used the Cosine Similarity to find similarities among all other movies.

 The system uses content-based filtering to suggest movies tailored to each user’s unique preferences.